Giskard-AI/giskard/python-client/docs/tutorials/libraries/index.md

 ```

 :::{hint}
-You can find our examples on [GitHub](https://github.com/Giskard-AI/giskard-examples)
+You can find all our examples on [GitHub](https://github.com/Giskard-AI/giskard-examples)
 :::

 ## [Scikit-learn](<project:scikit-learn/index.md>)